amcmillion3/memory-card-game/README.md

 A fun memory card game in which the objective is to try to continuously select a unique card as many times in a row as possible.

 ### Why did I build this project?
 An memory card game is the project in the React section of The Odin Project's Javascript Course focused on developing skills involving functional components and hooks.
-I thought it would be fun to make something using high quality cards so I chose the Naruto Trading Card Game as it provided high quality card images and I really like Naruto.
+I thought it would be fun to make something using high quality cards so I chose the Naruto Trading Card Game as it provided detailed card images and I really like Naruto.

 ### My Learning Experience
 This was a project I built with React to become comfortable with Functional Components and Hooks.
 How state functions and how data is shared in a React app was confusing at first but once I read through the official docs and played with the sample code in the React docs I figured it out and made it work.